BSM-EFT/MSSM-to-SMEFT/README.md

 # MSSM-to-SMEFT
-This repository contains the supplementory material for the paper "SUSY meets SMEFT:
+This repository contains the supplementary material for the paper "SUSY meets SMEFT:
 Complete one-loop matching of the general MSSM" arXiv:2506.xxxxx.
 Concretely we provide:

 - the implementation of the MSSM in Matchete (see folder [matching](matching));